-Presently, Metro is undergoing a formal periodic review of its regional transportation plan and land use / urban growth boundary capacity assessment including performance-based growth management.
-The technical portion of the periodic review process, of which the forecast and growth allocations are key components, is expected to conclude at the end of 2009.
-A process has been put in place that calls for the regional forecast to be finalized in the spring of 2009 and for a preliminary consensus of the growth allocation near the end of 2009.
-A final growth allocation may be prepared in the latter half of 2010 or in 2011.
-A significant part of completing the growth allocation hinges on when the Metro Council reaches a performance-based growth management decision.
+Metro recently underwent a formal periodic update and review of its regional transportation plan and land use / urban growth boundary capacity assessment including performance-based growth management.
+The technical portion of the periodic review process, of which the forecast and scenario simulations were key technical elements, was completed and acknowledged by the Metro Council at the end of 2009.
+A process had been put in place that reviewed the regional forecast and assumptions which led to a policy acceptance of the regional forecast and urban growth report in 2009.